cttdev/sierpinski/docs/index.md

 ### Keychains
-While I could have also programmatically generated the keychain base in OpenSCAD, it was much easier to export the geometry of the pryamid and add the base in parametric CAD software.
-The only issue with this approach was that OpenSCAD only lets you export the native geometry as a .csg file which only FreeCAD supports, and I had no idea how to use FreeCAD.
+While I could have also programmatically generated the keychain base in OpenSCAD, it was much easier to export the geometry of the pryamid and add the base in a parametric CAD software.
+The only issue with this approach was that OpenSCAD only lets you export the native geometry as a .csg file which is only supported by FreeCAD, and FreeCAD is a pain to use.

 After messing around with FreeCAD's horrible sketching interface for an hour, I made the base of the pryamid and was able to combine that with the raw OpenSCAD geometry.